Activities Board at Columbia (ABC)

 ABC Board Composition

-If you do not know who your club’s ABC representative or SDA/OMA adviser is, please refer to the ABC web site.
+If you do not know who your club’s ABC representative or Student Engagement/OMA adviser is, please refer to the ABC web site.

 The ABC is composed of: